redis/docs/content/operate/rs/references/rest-api/requests/bdbs/actions/recover.md

 - Databases with no persistence are recovered with no data.

-- Persistent files such as AOF or RDB will be loaded from their expected storage locations where replica or master shards were last active.
+- Persistent files such as AOF or RDB will be loaded from their expected storage locations where replica or primary shards were last active.

 - If persistent files are not found where expected but can be located on other cluster nodes, they will be used.